jakub-jedrusiak/Psytoolkit-Questionnaire-Converter/README.md

 - [ ] time options

 ## Note
 This is a community tool.
-I'm not a PsyToolkit developer or author.
+I'm not a PsyToolkit developer nor author.
 That would be prof. Gijsbert Stoet.